tdongsi/tdongsi.github.io/source/_posts/Netezza/2015-12-09-netezza-cli.markdown

 - Netezza
 ---

-In addition to using third party GUI clients such as SQuirreLSQL, you can also interact with Netezza through its command line interface (CLI) clients.
+In addition to using third party GUI clients such as SQuirreLSQL, you can also interact with Netezza through its command line interface (CLI) tools.
 These are programs that let you do useful things like importing and exporting large volumes of data, invoking Netezza from bash scripts, controlling sessions and queries, etc.
 The following is a quick overview of just the `nzsql` and `nzload` commands.
-For a description of all the commands, see the documentation [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/r_sysadm_summary_of_commands.html?lang=en).
+For a description of all the CLI tools, see the documentation [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/r_sysadm_summary_of_commands.html?lang=en).
-You can install the Netezza CLI clients directly onto your laptop by following the instructions [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/c_sysadm_client_software_install.html).
+You can install the Netezza CLI tools directly onto your system by following the instructions [here](http://www-01.ibm.com/support/knowledgecenter/SSULQD_7.2.0/com.ibm.nz.adm.doc/c_sysadm_client_software_install.html).

 ### nzsql command